ycliu23/pipy/README.md

 # pipy
-Power spectrum estimation from images
+Python package that allows estimation of spatial, cylindrically averaged and spherically averaged power spectra from images